niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 Don't forget to change sorting layer for the enemy's base sprite to `Enemy` instead of `Player`.
 Also, move the *Enemy* a bit below the *Player* (but still on screen) so that they aren't overlapping.

 ## Chapter 3: Enemy Scripts
-In order to get our enemies to do exactly what we want them to, we'll need to write custom scripts to dictate how what they should do when the game runs through code.
+In order to get our enemies to do exactly what we want them to, we'll need to write custom scripts to dictate what they should do when the game runs through code.
 Since the design goals for the Enemy are much simpler than for the Player, we'll start on the Enemy.

 ### Component Set Up
 Before we write our own script, we'll need to do a little more configuration on the *Enemy* Game Object before hand.